cncf/tag-security/assessments/guide/security-reviewer.md

 - Individuals from intentionally or unintentionally promote their own company's project
 - SIG-Security chairs and assessment leads could intentionally or unintentionally limit the participation of an individual unfairly by asserting conflict of interest
-- Security reviews being stalled while groups discuss whether this person or that person should be allowed to participate
+- Security reviews being stalled while groups belabor on who should be allowed to participate

 The conflicts of interest lie on a spectrum, and are classified into hard and soft conflicts.
 Hard conflicts makes a reviewer ineligible to review a project.